What's New In Angular 8.0 And How To Upgrade To Angular 8

 Ivy Rendering Engine

-The most important and expected feature of Angular 8 is IVY render engine.
+The most important and expected feature of Angular 8 is the IVY render engine.
 Ivy is the new Angular Compiler as well as a tool that acts as a new rendering pipeline.
-The benefit of Ivy is that it generates considerably small bundles, also can perform incremental compilation easily.
+The benefit of Ivy is that it generates considerably small bundles, and also can perform incremental compilation easily.
 So, Ivy is the basis of future innovations in the Angular world.
 Since in the last few releases many sections in the Angular have been changed, after switching to Ivy, the existing application will just work as same as earlier.
 But this will reduce the size of the bundles.
 In Angular 8, Google introduced a preview version of Ivy.
 The main objective of this version is to receive early feedback from the Angular Developer community related to Ivy.
 So, it is recommended to not use Ivy for the production environment right now as per the below image.

 Bundle sizes of a hello world application with and without Ivy (source: ng-conf 2019 Keynote by Brad Green and Igor Minar)